ricanontherun/grepple/README.md

 # Performance
 Although grepple lacks the power of grep (for now), ack or ag, it executes basic keyword searches in about half the time.

-# Bugs
-* The recursive flag doesn't work.
-So...don't use it.

 # To do
 * Improve output: Colors, group results by file
 * Regular Expressions